Amman

-The earliest evidence of settlement in Amman dates to the 8th millennium BC, in a Neolithic site known as 'Ain Ghazal, where the world's oldest statues of the human form have been unearthed.
-During the Iron Age, the city was known as Rabat Aman and served as the capital of the Ammonite Kingdom.
-In the 3rd century BC, Ptolemy II Philadelphus, Pharaoh of Ptolemaic Egypt, rebuilt the city and renamed it "Philadelphia", making it a regional center of Hellenistic culture.
-Under Roman rule, Philadelphia was one of the ten Greco-Roman cities of the Decapolis before being directly ruled as part of the Arabia Petraea province.
-The Rashidun Caliphate conquered the city from the Byzantines in the 7th century AD, restored its ancient Semitic name and called it Amman.
-Throughout most of the Middle Ages, the city alternated between periods of devastation and abandonment and periods of relative prosperity as the center of the Balqa region.
-Amman was largely abandoned from the 15th century until 1878, when Ottoman authorities began settling Circassians there.
+Amman is one of the oldest continuously inhabited cities in the world.
+The earliest evidence of settlement in Amman dates to the 8th millennium BC in 'Ain Ghazal, home to the world's oldest statues of the human form.
+During the Iron Age, the city was known as Rabat Aman, the capital of the Ammonite Kingdom.
+In the 3rd century BC, the city was renamed Philadelphia and became one of the ten Greco-Roman cities of the Decapolis.
+Later, in the 7th century AD, the Rashidun Caliphate renamed the city Amman.
+Throughout most of the Islamic era, the city alternated between periods of devastation and periods of relative prosperity.
+Amman was largely abandoned during the Ottoman period from the 15th century until 1878, when it was resettled by Circassians.
+The city grew after it was connected to the Hejaz Railway in 1904, leading to the formation of its first municipal council in 1909.

-Amman's first municipal council was established in 1909.
-The city witnessed rapid growth after its designation as Transjordan's capital in 1921, receiving migrations from different Jordanian and Levantine cities, and later several successive waves of refugees: Palestinians in 1948 and 1967; Iraqis in 1990 and 2003; and Syrians since 2011.
+Amman witnessed rapid growth after its designation as Transjordan's capital in 1921, receiving migrations from different Jordanian and Levantine cities, and later several successive waves of refugees: Palestinians in 1948 and 1967; Iraqis in 1990 and 2003; and Syrians since 2011.
 It was initially built on seven hills, but now spans over 19 hills combining 22 areas, which are administered by the Greater Amman Municipality.
-Areas of Amman have gained their names from either the hills (jabal) or the valleys (wadi) they occupy, such as Jabal Lweibdeh and Wadi Abdoun.
+Areas of Amman have gained their names from either the hills (jabal) or the valleys (wadi) they occupy, such as Jabal al-Luweibdeh and Wadi Abdoun.
 East Amman is predominantly filled with historic sites that frequently host cultural activities, while West Amman is more modern and serves as the economic center of the city.

 Approximately one million visitors arrived in Amman in 2018, which made it the 89th most-visited city in the world and the 12th most-visited Arab city.
-Amman has a relatively fast growing economy, and it is ranked as a Beta− global city by the Globalization and World Cities Research Network.
+Amman has a relatively fast growing economy and it is ranked as a Beta− global city by the Globalization and World Cities Research Network.
 Moreover, it was named one of the Middle East and North Africa's best cities according to economic, labor, environmental, and socio-cultural factors.
 The city is among the most popular locations in the Arab world for multinational corporations to set up their regional offices, alongside Doha and only behind Dubai.
-The city is served by the Amman Bus and the Amman Bus Rapid Transit public transportation systems.
-Another BRT system under-construction will connect the city to nearby Zarqa.
+Amman has a bus network, including a Bus Rapid Transit (BRT) system that serves the city and connects it to neighboring Zarqa.